andijakl/universal-beacon/README.md

 - Eddystone URL frame:
   - Ranging data
   - Complete URL
-- Frames comparable to the Apple iBeacon format
+- Proximity Beacon Frames (comparable to the Apple iBeacon format)
+  - Uuid
+  - Major ID
+  - Minor ID
 - Raw payload for all other beacons

-## Windows 10 Example App
+## Example Apps

-The included Windows 10 example app continuously scans for Bluetooth LE advertisements.
-It associates these with known or new Bluetooth MAC addresses to identify beacons.
-The individual advertisement frames are then parsed for known frame types - which are currently the three frame types defined by the Eddystone beacon format by Google.
+The included example apps continuously scan for Bluetooth LE advertisements.
+They associate these with known or new Bluetooth MAC addresses to identify beacons.
+The individual advertisement frames are then parsed for known frame types - which are currently the three frame types defined by the Eddystone beacon format by Google, as well as Proximity Beacon frames (compatible to iBeacons).

+The example app comes in two versions:

+1. WindowsBeacons: Universal Windows app (UWP) called Bluetooth Beacon Interactor.
 The app has been tested on Windows 10 tablets and phones and requires Bluetooth LE (BLE) capable hardware.
 Make sure your device has Bluetooth activated (in Windows settings and also in hardware in case your device allows turning off bluetooth using a key combination) and is not in airplane mode.
 Download and test the example app from the Windows 10 store: https://www.microsoft.com/store/apps/9NBLGGH1Z24K
+2. UniversalBeacon: Cross-Platform implementation with Xamarin.
+Core part in UniversalBeacon.Sample project.
+Platform-specific implementations in UniversalBeacon.Sample.Android and UniversalBeacon.Sample.UWP. iOS version is coming later.
+The Xamarin sample apps currently have a simpler UI than the UWP sample app.

 ### Permissions and Privacy Settings in Windows 10